dabblelab/building-discord-bots-with-twilio-autopilot/README.md

 ## Testing the Discord bot

-To test the Discord bot access the Discird server and ask a question in the following format.
+To test the Discord bot access the Discord server and ask a question in the following format.

 `!support {question}` - for example, `!support Can i move my service?`